-Upon the creation of the National Conservation Lands system, Friends of the Inyo worked closely with the Bishop and Ridgecrest Bureau of Land Management offices to restore and promote recreation on the National Conservation Lands and has since led restoration and stewardship trips on National Conservation Lands in Inyo and Mono counties.
+Upon the creation of the National Conservation Lands system in 2009, Friends of the Inyo worked closely with the Bishop and Ridgecrest Bureau of Land Management offices to restore and promote recreation on the National Conservation Lands and has since led restoration and stewardship trips on National Conservation Lands in Inyo and Mono counties.

 Friends of the Inyo’s work on National Conservation Lands has included:

 - Active protection and monitoring of the Bodie and Bodie Mountain Wilderness Study Areas

 - Construction, maintenance, and patrol on a 20 acre riparian exclosure on Cottonwood Creek, the only designated Wild and Scenic River protected from its headwaters to its terminus